robzed/spectrum_basic_mandelbrot/README.md

 60 LET o$=l$:                         ' Record old key before getting new key LET l$=INKEY$:
-   IF l$<>"" AND o$<>l$ THEN GOTO 90  ' If someone is pressing a new key, process it.
+   IF l$<>"" AND o$<>l$ THEN GOTO 90  ' If someone is pressing a new key, process it
-                                      ' NOTE: o$=l$ was a quick fix for double key presses.
+                                      ' NOTE: o$=l$ was a quick fix for double key presses

 70 LET t=x2-y2+c:                   ' This is the core of the Mandlebrot-set.
-See wikipedia page.
-   LET y=2*x*y+r:
+See wikipedia page LET y=2*x*y+r:
    LET x=t:
    LET i=i+1:                       ' Count the iterations - the number of iterations is the screen colour/character